 Subarashii Kudamono Asian Pears in Coopersburg; mail-order available year-round.
 I always order the largest bag of dried Asian pears for my homemade granola and have to hide them from myself otherwise I would be constantly snacking and there would be none left.

 Valley Milkhouse in Oley; year-round.
-I have been a big fan of Stefanie Angstadt’s extraordinary cheeses since she started her business and I am happy to find them now in nearby stores like Crooked Row Farm (see listing above) and Wanamakers General Store in Kempton.
+I have been a big fan of Stefanie Angstadt’s extraordinary cheeses since she started her business and I am happy to find them now at Crooked Row Farm (see listing above).
 Before I had to go all the way to Easton Farmers Market which is always a lovely outing but it takes me almost 1 hour to get there.